Shopping Links

 Kocho Enoki came all the way from Taiwan to study Astrology from the rather unassuming professor Kamo at Heian University.
 Along with her not-really-boyfriend Kosaku (whom she fights over with her rather worldly high-school-aged sister Koran), she is a member of the little-known Astrology Club.
 When the school is stricken with an increasingly violent spate of supernatural attacks, it's up to these four semi-competent heroes to use their dubious supernatural talents to get to the bottom of the haunting and banish the evil.

-Basically Devil Hunter Yohko without the action or even the pretense of horror, Demon Fighter Kocho doesn't even try to be serious.
+Basically Devil Hunter Yohko without the action or any pretense of horror, Demon Fighter Kocho doesn't even try to be serious.
 The humor may be base, but the characters break the fourth wall enough to elicit a chuckle or two, including a mildly amusing potshot at overkill narration.
-There are three or four good gags, including the world's most hideous transformation sequence: The cute girls end up sans-clothing a lot, but it's the tubby professor who does it in classic anime style, with another character speaking up for the viewers and pointing out just how wrong it is.
-Wrong, but it made me laugh, anyway.
+There are three or four good gags, among them one of the world's most hideous transformation sequences: The cute girls end up sans-clothing a lot, but it's the tubby professor who does it in classic anime style, with another character speaking up for the viewers and pointing out just how wrong it is.
+Wrong, but it made me laugh.

-Hey, I give credit for being an equal-opportunity exploiter--one female character as dirty-minded as the men, and there's some wholly unnecessary male nudity, even if you'll really wish there wasn't.
+Hey, I give Demon Fighter Kocho credit for being an equal-opportunity exploiter--one female character as dirty-minded as the men, and there's some wholly unnecessary male nudity, even if you'll really wish there wasn't.

 Related Recommendations